drocheam/fillwan/ReadMe.md

 ### Building Instructions

 There are no external dependencies.
-Build the project using the Makefile.
+You can compile the project with the provided Makefile.

 Building and installing the application on Linux can be performed by running:
 ``sudo make install``.